 - Open University HRD: Human resources training, role play and conference hosting.

 - OU Ocean: A buffer zone between the formal learning regions and OUtopia village.

 The innovative work and play which takes place in these regions helps to make us what the Virtual Worlds Watch Winter 2009 Snapshot called part of a core of the most significant virtual worlds activity in UK universities and prompted Second Life's creators to produce a case study of our in-world activities.

 The Learning Innovation Office took ownership of the Virtual Worlds project in March 2009.
 It is supporting a scheduled implementation of services, support and activities for The Open University in Second Life, as well as exploring alternative frontiers in other virtual worlds.

-This site created by G Withnail on 30 October 2009.top ^
+Original site created by G Withnail on 30 October 2009.